The Dodecanese is a complex of islands located in the southeastern Aegean Sea and Eastern Mediterranean, off the Turkish coast.

 The Greek island has several beautiful beaches for swimming such as Vromolithos, Merikia, and Blefoutis, many of which are also offered for water sports.

 The traditional villages of the island, in combination with the wonderful natural scenery, create a calm atmosphere making Leros an ideal destination for a quiet vacation.

 Nimborio, Halki, Greek islands in the Dodecanese complex- credits: Lubos K/Shutterstock.com

-The island’s peaceful atmosphere is unmistakable withe its buildings are architecturally fascinating.
-The only settlement is Nimborio built amphitheatrically at the southeastern tip of the island.
+The island’s peaceful atmosphere is unmistakable, with its buildings are architecturally fascinating.
+The only settlement is Nimborio, built amphitheatrically at the southeastern tip of the island.

 As soon as the visitor arrives at the port, it's as if they have turned their eyes toward an exquisite painting.
 There are traditional, stone-built buildings and interesting monasteries scattered all over the island, with the monastery of Agios Ioannis standing imposingly at the top of the hill.